🎓 Pensions Academy Lesson 2

 Understanding the different pension types available, as well as their benefits, could help you make the most of your retirement savings. 🚀

-In a nutshell, there are three types of pensions:
+In a nutshell, there are three main types of pensions:

 - The State pension – what the government contributes to your retirement income.

 - Workplace pension – if you are employed, you will be auto-enrolled into a workplace pension which both you and your employer pay into.
 These can either be defined contribution (DC) or defined benefit (DB).

 - Personal/Private pension – a pension that you set up to supplement your retirement income.
 These can either be stakeholder pensions or SIPPs (self-invested personal pensions).

 Let’s look at each type of pension in more detail…